HiPAL: A Deep Framework for Physician Burnout Prediction Using Activity Logs in Electronic Health Records: The Framework

 \subsection{Hierarchical Sequence Model}

-To capture the temporal clustering patterns of clinician activities and the natural shift-month hierarchical structure while improving computational efficiency, we propose \ours, a two-level model that naturally mirrors the hierarchical structure of sequential data.
+To capture the temporal clustering patterns of physician activities and the natural shift-month hierarchical structure while improving computational efficiency, we propose \ours, a two-level model that naturally mirrors the hierarchical structure of sequential data.